About the GMAT

 What you need to know

-The GMAT Exam is currently accepted by over 5,600 graduate programs across 1,700 universities and organizations around the world.
-The test consists of one written essay and a total of 89 computer adaptive questions which are selected based on your answers to previous the questions.
+The GMAT Exam is accepted by over 5,600 graduate programs across 1,700 universities and organizations worldwide.
+The test consists of one written essay and 89 computer-adaptive questions selected based on your answers to previous questions.
 You will have 3 1/2 hours (with breaks) to complete the test.
-The GMAT Test is meant to assess a candidate’s academic skills and predict their success in a graduate business program.
+The GMAT Test assesses a candidate’s academic skills and predicts their success in a graduate business program.

 Click on the links below to learn more: